 From what I understand, it can be 24 hours starting Friday evening, or it can be longer.
 Depending on the practitioner, Shabbat can mean no electronic devices.

 I can see myself very happily checking out of phone calls, texts, the Internet, and everything else for 24 hours each week.
 I'm really just at the beginning of learning about Shabbat, so please forgive me for whatever I've left out or misinterpreted.

 I'm pretty sure I got the gist of Shabbat, though.
 It's time you allocate each and every week to spending time with the people who are what make life meaningful to you.

 Working to take care of your family is pointless if you have no relationship with your family because you're always working.
 It's way too easy for us to fall into a cycle of a hectic schedule that leaves no time to spend enjoying your friends and family.

 That cycle is a tried and true method of ending up with lots of regrets down the road.
 Shabbat ensures that quality time is part of your weekly cycle and I love it.
 I absolutely love this concept.
 It's no different than time-blocking anything else that is important enough that you block out time on your calendar to make sure it gets done.

 As soon as I found out about it, I knew I was adopting Shabbat.
 But I wasn't sure how I was going to do it.
-As a family portrait photographer, specializing in Family Photojournalism, my work days are Friday afternoon through Sunday evening.
+As a family portrait photographer, specializing in Family Lifestyle Photography, my work days are Friday afternoon through Sunday evening.
 So I can't practice Shabbat during traditional Shabbat hours.
-And there's no sense practicing Shabbat on a Tuesday when no one will be able to join me.
-The point is to spend quality time with people who mean something to you.

 I think I can make something work by combining Shabbat and Summer Fridays, though.
 I can practice Shabbat from Thursday afternoon through Friday afternoon.
 I just have to find family and friends whose schedules align with that.
 Where there's a will, there's a way.